aguslr/multibootusb/README.md

 ### Using Git

-If we have Git installed on the system, we can get the files directly from the repository and then use the `install.sh` script:
+If we have Git installed on the system, we can get the files directly from the repository:

 ```sh
 git clone git://github.com/aguslr/multibootusb.git